From May 1, 2022, the “Green Pass” system of Covid vaccination certification has been largely scrapped within Italy.

 These frequently asked questions clarify the difference between the “Green Pass”, the new “Super Green Pass“, and non-EU vaccine certificates, and what you could and couldn’t do with each.
 While these documents still exist, they are no longer needed in Italy for a regular visitor.

-- Visitors to Italy are required to satisfy the Covid vaccination/testing requirement of their carrier/airline
+- Visitors to Italy are not required to produce any kind of test or vaccination certificate

 - Their status is no longer checked at the Italian border